CaseyBennington/Paintball-Website/README.md

 [![See it in action.](paintball-website.png)](http://paintball-website.herokuapp.com/index.php)

+#Paintball Club
-#To get this up and running locally please follow the directions listed below:
+##To get this up and running locally please follow the directions listed below:

 1. Extract this file into c:\xampplite\htdocs, or import into NetBeans to same directory.